Lyoshas/onlineStore/README.md

         isAvailable
         isRunningOut
-        isInTheCart # indicates whether the product is the cart of the user who requested this query userRating # indicates the rating of the product (from 1 to 5, in increments of 0.5) }
+        isInTheCart # indicates whether the product is the cart of the user who requested this query userRating # indicates the rating of the product (from 1 to 5, in increments of 0.5), can be null if there are no reviews
+      }
       totalPages # indicates how many pages there are, used for pagination purposes }